What are horse whiskers?

 Location and purpose of whiskers

-Whiskers are a coarse hair-like structure found around the horse’s eyes and muzzle.
-The purpose of whiskers, both around the eyes and muzzle, is to provide sensory feedback on the horse’s environment and surroundings.
-The length of the whiskers determines the safe distance from unfamiliar objects, compensating for the blind spots a horse has in front of its face and underneath its nose1.
-In fact, many times the only information a horse receives about what is happening in these areas is provided through its whiskers.
-As well as this, they also enable the horse to understand unfamiliar characteristics of food or detect small inedible objects2.
+Whiskers provide sensory feedback to the horse on their surroundings.
+The length of the whiskers determines the safe distance from objects, compensating for the blind spots a horse has in front of its face and underneath its nose2.
+Many times, the only information a horse receives about what is happening in these areas is provided through its whiskers.
+They also allow the horse to understand unfamiliar characteristics of food or detect small inedible objects3.

-Hairs within the inner ear also play an important role in the horse’s sensory system by providing feedback from their environment and also protecting the delicate structures of the inner ear.
+Hairs within the inner ear also play an important role in the horse’s sensory system by providing feedback from their environment and by protecting the delicate structures.

-Care should be taken not to excessively trim the outer ear hair, to help ensure adequate protection remains for the delicate inner ear structure.
-By gently holding the ear closed when trimming the outer hair, you will help eliminate the risk of taking off too much.
+Care should be taken not to excessively trim the outer ear hair to make sure there’s enough protection for the delicate inner ear structure.
+By gently holding the ear closed when trimming the outer hair, you’ll help reduce the risk of taking off too much.

 Impacts of whisker trimming on the horse